Julchu/Pricey/README.md

 # You can open the emulator at localhost:4000/firestore
 firebase --project <projectId> emulators:start --only firestore

+# Sometimes emulator port is in use, this command will kill that port
+sudo kill -9 $(sudo lsof -t -i:8080)

 # TODO: Installing Firebase functions
 cd functions